Welcome to the Extreme!

 Steep and Deep Advisory Notice!

 Caution about in-bound rides this year.
 There have been deaths from some fairly minor slides.
-Deep wet snow over depth hoar, is not a good condition on steep terrain.
-Monitor conditions carefully.
-We are into the rapid spring warming phase.
-Time to consider outher sports until the depleted snow pack sluffs away.
-Always spring splash and parking lot parties.
 BE SAFE!
-The problem is that several weeks of 100+ mph winds heavily loaded lee slopes over bases where depth hoar sugar was the main base at ground level.
-Unfortunately, this loose ground layer sugar is not going away anytime soon.
-What a weird combination we have this year, heavy snow fall coupled with a very loose surface layer.
+The problem is that several weeks of 100+ mph winds heavily loaded lee slopes over cold bases where depth hoar sugar was the base at ground level.
+Unfortunately, this loose ground layer sugar is not going away anytime soon..
 Be careful wherever you ride, or maybe hike barren nonsnow ridge lines now that things are so warm.
 Always lots of fun, roads are dry, bikes are awesome! k

 Signing off till next year.
 Have fun!!